Campus Projects General Information

 Funding Transfers and Project Manager Support

+Update 05/03/2023: It is unlikely that projects requested after March 1, 2023 will have funding restricted to the project this fiscal year.
+We encourage you to discuss internally with your leadership and budget managers if under these circumstances you would still like to move forward with the project request, and if so, how the earmarked funding can be made available in FY 2024.
 Planning, Design and Construction can accept all valid projects, but if we do not have project manager support to execute a project, it will be placed in a “NOT ASSIGNED” category until we can support the project request.
 Projects in this “NOT ASSIGNED” status cannot and will not be able to accept project funds.
-Funding is only transferred to project accounts after an approved Minor Project Proposal (MPP) for design and/or construction services.
+Funding is only transferred to project accounts after an approved Minor Project Proposal (MPP) for design and/or construction services has been fully scoped.
 Requesters are responsible to ensure that funding is available across multiple fiscal years to execute their projects.

 PDC Professional Management Services (PMS) Cost